tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/populating-documentation-templates.md

 In this tutorial, you'll learn how to use AI to populate documentation templates with information that you've gathered.
 This technique can be a quick way to get an initial draft of documentation, which you can then edit and review with SMEs.

+**Note**: This is a new technique I'm experimenting with.
+My thoughts and techniques may change over time here.

 ## Prerequisites